 (Not that her name matters.
 Even to her.
 Unless food bribed, she doesn’t respond to the spoken word.)

-My box sculptures are in the private art collections of…well, too numerous to mention here, but check out More Art Boxes for the specific pieces and who acquired them.
+My box sculptures are in the private art collections of…well, check out More Art Boxes for the specific pieces and who acquired them.
 I am not (yet) represented by an art gallery.

 To discuss my art, email me: Jonathan@JonathanCLewis.com.

 P.S.
-Unrelated to the art world, if you are looking for my book on a social justice career, click your way over to The Unfinished Social Entrepreneur.
+Unrelated to the art world, if you are looking for my book on a career in social justice work, click your way over to The Unfinished Social Entrepreneur.
 To check out the book’s Table of Contents (and some nice things readers have said about the book), click here.
 And, for good measure, here is the Community Conversation Guide.